FAIMS/burial-mounds-web/README.md

 If user wish to change the content of the page, they can edit *\_pages/pages-root-folder/collections.md*.

-## Templates of record Pages
+## Record page template

 The yaml template for record pages is the *\_import/template.yaml* file.
-The auto generate script will use that as a template for the record pages.
+The script that will generate record pages will use that as a template for the record pages.
 The layout file that *\_import/template.yaml* uses is the *\_layout/record.html* file.

 ### Components of the record page template